 Directions to solve the puzzles: In both the top row and the first column place the numbers 1 – 10 so that they are factors of the given clues.
 It may be more challenging than you think, especially for the higher level puzzles.
 If you click 10 Factors 2013-12-09, you can print the puzzles in color or black and white from an excel spreadsheet or you can type the answers directly on the spreadsheet.
 You must have a spreadsheet program on your device to access the file.

 How do we know that 13 is a prime number?
-The square root of 13 is an irrational number approximately equal to 3.606.
-If 13 were not a prime number, then it would be divisible by at least one prime number less than or equal to 3.606.
-Since 13 is not divisible by 2 or 3, it is a prime number.
+If 13 were not a prime number, then it would be divisible by at least one prime number less than or equal to √13 ≈ 3.6.
+Since 13 cannot be divided evenly by 2 or 3, we know that 13 is a prime number.

 13 is never a factor in the FIND THE FACTOR 1 – 10 or 1 – 12 puzzles.